bottlerocket-os/bottlerocket/README.md

 ## Contact us

-If you find a security issue, please [contact our security team](https://github.com/bottlerocket-os/bottlerocket/security/policy) rather than opening an issue.
+If you find any security issue, please [contact our security team](https://github.com/bottlerocket-os/bottlerocket/security/policy) rather than opening an issue.

 If you're interested in contributing, thank you!
 Please see our [contributor's guide](CONTRIBUTING.md).